randseay/randseay.github.io/README.md

 Welcome to my [online portfolio](http://www.randseay.com/)!
 My name is Rand, and I am a husband, father, designer, and developer.
 I [write about](http://www.randseay.com/articles/) design &amp; development, design cool things, hack on code, and [tweet about](https://twitter.com/randseay) my experiences.

-I co-founded [Skosh Interactive](http://skosh.io), but you can also find me working as a front-end developer for the [North Dakota University System](http://cts.ndus.edu/).
+I co-founded [Skosh Interactive](http://skosh.io), but you can also find me working as a front-end engineer for the [Kaggle](https://www.kaggle.com).
 I built and actively maintain the front-end framework [Fuselage](http://fuselage.skosh.io).

 ## Setup